Unit 1: No, David! Introduction to the Rule of Law

-This unit focuses on the rule of law and the impartiality of the courts, requiring students to act as a jury, writing and presenting arguments.
-In the book No, David! by David Shannon, a young man who is known for getting into trouble has been accused of theft.
-The class engages in a mock trial, character analysis, argument writing, and serves as a jury for this case.
+This unit focuses on the rule of law and the impartiality of the courts.
+David, the main character from the book No, David!, is known for being a trouble-maker.
+He has been accused of theft.
+Should David’s character as a trouble-maker be considered when the facts are analyzed in this case?
+Students engage in a mock trial, character analysis, argument writing, and serve as a jury.

 Ideal for Grades 4 & 5 (Adaptable to Grades 6-12)

 - New!
 Vocabulary and Mock Trial for primary reading level available in Bonus Materials